hartmark/h5ai/README.md

-## Docker
+# Docker

-This repository includes datastore-metadata as a git submodule for development/testing.

-To build/run a local devevelopment instance:
+To run h5ai in docker you need to do the following:

-First use make a copy of .env.sample to .env and edit to the folder you want to expose in h5ai.
+1. Make a copy of `./.env.sample` to `./.env` and edit to the folder you want to expose in h5ai.
+1. If you want to override the password you just put your hash in `./passhash.txt` otherwise copy `./passhash.txt.sample`
+1. Then to run the docker-container just issue this command:
 ```
 docker compose up -d --build
 ```